 By contrast, Serena is much more hesitant and sloppy.
 She’s not ambitious, she doesn’t know what she wants to do in life, and she’s dependent on men for… pretty much everything.
 It’s striking how often her character gets castigated for being flaky, undecided or weak-willed.
 We want to convince ourselves we’re not like this, so we collectively look down on the carefree party-goer who likes men a bit too much, while praising those female figures who appear theoretically autonomous.
 But not too autonomous, of course: Blair Waldorf, after all, remains devoted to Chuck Bass in spite of all the awful things he’s done to her because he loved her so.
 What matters is that female characters at least put up a pretense of being independent.
 That doesn’t happen with Serena.

-Ultimately, Serena van der Woodsen functions as the ideal punching bag in a sexist culture that glorifies insensibility and assholery.
-The excessive hostility she inspires shows how society will gleefully lash out at women for petty reasons, especially the kind of women who are deemed acceptable targets for misogyny (sexy, carefree, party-loving…).
-It shows how the public will be quick to judge women’s perceived flaws much more harshly than they actually deserve, condemning them for weaknesses that, all things considered, should inspire some degree of compassion rather than animosity.
+Ultimately, Serena van der Woodsen functions as the ideal punching bag in a sexist culture that glorifies assholery.
+The hostility she inspires shows how society will gleefully lash out at women for petty reasons, especially the kind of women who are deemed acceptable targets for misogyny (sexy, carefree, party-loving…).
+It shows how the public will be quick to judge women’s perceived flaws much more harshly than they actually deserve, condemning them for weaknesses that, all things considered, should inspire compassion rather than animosity.
 Because it’s not a mortal sin to be lost in life, naïve or even stupid.
 It’s actually pretty damn human.